jimmc414/TAOv2/call_graph.md

 1. **main.py**: Entry point of the application.
 2. **UI_Manager**: Handles user interactions and displays results.
-3. **WorkflowEngine**: Orchestrates the overall workflow execution.
+3. **WorkflowEngine**: Orchestrates the overall workflow execution, including variable initialization and plugin management.
-4. **ConfigurationManager**: Loads and parses configuration files.
+4. **ConfigurationManager**: Loads and parses configuration files, including variable definitions and conditional logic rules.
+5. **VariableManager**: Manages variable lifecycle, including initialization, access, and updates.
-5. **PluginSystem**: Manages loading and integration of plugins.
+6. **PluginSystem**: Manages loading and integration of generic plugins.
-6. **TaskExecutor**: Executes individual tasks in the workflow.
+7. **TaskExecutor**: Executes individual tasks in the workflow, interacting with plugins and managing variables.
-7. **StateMachine**: Manages and updates the state of the workflow.
+8. **StateMachine**: Manages and updates the state of the workflow, potentially including variable states.
-8. **ConditionalLogic**: Evaluates conditions for task execution.
+9. **ConditionalLogic**: Evaluates conditions for task execution, with access to variables for complex conditions.
-9. **SharedUtilities**: Provides common utility functions.
+10. **SharedUtilities**: Provides common utility functions, with ability to access and modify variables.
-10. **ErrorHandler**: Manages error detection and handling.
+11. **ErrorHandler**: Manages error detection and handling, with potential access to variable context.
-11. **Logger**: Records system events and errors.
+12. **Logger**: Records system events, errors, and potentially variable states.
-12. **ProgressReporter**: Updates and reports task progress.
+13. **ProgressReporter**: Updates and reports task progress, potentially including variable state information.

-## Plugin: StatuteOfLimitations

-This plugin implements specific tasks for the Statute of Limitations workflow:

-1. **determine_processing_scope**: Determines the date range for processing.
-2. **clean_workspace**: Prepares the workspace for new data processing.
-3. **retrieve_new_input_files**: Retrieves new input files for processing.
-4. **consolidate_input_files**: Combines all input files into a single file.
-5. **calculate_statute_of_limitations**: Calculates SoL dates for each record.
-6. **generate_input_files**: Generates system-specific input files.
-7. **process_input_files**: Processes the generated input files.
-8. **copy_to_lcs_data**: Copies processed files to the LCS data directory.
-9. **update_processing_history**: Updates the processing history database.
+## Generic Plugin Structure

+The generic plugin structure includes the following methods:

+1. **initialize**: Sets up the plugin when it's first loaded.
+2. **execute_task**: Performs the main functionality of the plugin for a given task.
+3. **cleanup**: Performs any necessary cleanup operations when the plugin is unloaded.
+4. **validate_config**: Validates the plugin's configuration.
+5. **get_tasks**: Returns a list of tasks that the plugin can perform.
+6. **custom_method**: Represents any additional custom methods that a plugin might implement.

 ## Key Relationships

-1. The `WorkflowEngine` is the central coordinator, calling methods from `ConfigurationManager`, `PluginSystem`, and `TaskExecutor`.
+1. The `WorkflowEngine` remains the central coordinator, managing the `VariableManager` and `PluginSystem`.
+2. `ConfigurationManager` loads variable definitions, conditional logic rules, and plugin configurations.
+3. `PluginSystem` loads and manages generic plugins based on the configuration.
-2. `TaskExecutor` interacts with various core components (`StateMachine`, `ConditionalLogic`, `SharedUtilities`, `ErrorHandler`, `ProgressReporter`) to execute tasks.
+4. `TaskExecutor` interacts with loaded plugins to execute tasks, managing variables through `VariableManager`.
-3. Plugin tasks (e.g., from StatuteOfLimitations) are called by the `TaskExecutor` and can use `SharedUtilities` for common operations.
+5. Generic plugins can access and modify variables through `VariableManager`, and use `SharedUtilities` for common operations.
-4. Error handling is centralized through the `ErrorHandler`, which uses the `Logger` to record errors.
+6. `ConditionalLogic` accesses variables through `VariableManager` for evaluating complex conditions defined in the configuration.
+7. Error handling through `ErrorHandler` may include variable and plugin context in logged errors.

 ## Notes

 - Core system components are shown in pink.
-- Plugin-specific functions are shown in light blue.
+- Generic plugin methods are shown in light blue.
 - External library calls (e.g., YAML parsing, module importing) are shown in light green.
-- This call graph represents the high-level structure and main function calls.
-Detailed error handling paths and some utility function calls may be omitted for clarity.

-This Call Graph provides a comprehensive overview of the function calls and relationships between different modules in TAO Agent v2.0, reflecting the plugin-based architecture and the separation of core system logic from specific task implementations.
+- The `VariableManager` component is central to enabling dynamic behavior across the system and plugins.
+- This generic structure allows for easy addition of new plugins without modifying the core system.
+- Conditional logic and variable management are now applicable across all plugins, enhancing system flexibility.

+This revised call graph represents a more flexible and adaptable TAO Agent v2.0 system, capable of handling a wide range of automation tasks through its generic plugin structure and enhanced variable and conditional logic capabilities.